lammps/lammps/doc/src/Howto_bpm.rst

 to :doc:`fix nve/asphere <fix_nve_asphere>`.

-To monitor the fracture of bonds in the system, all BPM bond styles can be associated with an instance of :doc:`fix store/local
-<fix_store_local>` to record all instances of bond breakage for
-output.
-Additionally, one can use :doc:`compute nbond/atom
-<compute_nbond_atom>` to tally the current number of bonds per atom.
+To monitor the fracture of bonds in the system, all BPM bond styles have the ability to record instances of bond breakage to output using the :doc:`dump local <dump_local>` command.
+Additionally, one can use :doc:`compute nbond/atom <compute_nbond_atom>` to tally the current number of bonds per atom.

 In addition to bond styles, a new pair style :doc:`pair bpm/spring
 <pair_bpm_spring>` was added to accompany the bpm/spring bond